 Any time you file an insurance claim, you need to provide documentation of everything—damages to your car, a record of employment (if you are seeking lost wages), and official documentation of a medical diagnosis.
 Try to obtain both a paper and digital copy of all medical records and billing details for insurance claims or potential personal injury claims.

-Help with Adjusters
+Helps with Adjusters

-Following Through with the Treatment Plan
+Following Through with

-After a medical diagnosis from a medical professional, you should follow through with the treatment plan they prescribe to you.
+After a medical diagnosis from a medical professional, you must follow through with the treatment plan they prescribe to you.
 Your injuries will not go away on their own.
 Many injuries related to car accidents will require follow-up visits and physical therapy to ensure recovery.
 And, if your insurance claim is successful against the at-fault driver, the follow-up visits should also be covered in your settlement.
 Following through with the treatment plan also ensures you know the full scope of your damages if you choose to pursue a personal injury claim.

-Getting the Experienced Legal Guidance You Need
+Legal Guidance You Need

 If you have been injured in a car accident, you will likely benefit from speaking with an experienced personal injury attorney.
 There are so many unforeseen consequences that can happen after an accident, and you need someone on your side who can walk you through the claims process and ensure your needs.
 If you’re in Alexandria, Fairfax, Woodbridge, Arlington, or Manassas, Virginia, contact our team at Blaszkow Legal, PLLC today to talk about your options.